Rarely, a large fistula may divert enough blood to cause symptoms of reduced blood flow in the affected arm or leg (steal syndrome).

 Symptoms of Arteriovenous Fistula

 When congenital arteriovenous fistulas are near the surface of the skin, they may appear swollen and reddish blue.
-In conspicuous places, such as the face, they appear purplish and may be unsightly.
+In conspicuous places, such as the face, they appear purplish.

 If a large acquired arteriovenous fistula is not treated, a large volume of blood flows under high pressure from the artery into the vein network.
 Vein walls are not strong enough to withstand such high pressure, so the walls stretch and the veins enlarge and bulge (sometimes resembling varicose veins Varicose Veins Varicose veins are abnormally enlarged superficial veins in the legs.
-Varicose veins may ache or cause itching or a sensation of tiredness.
-Doctors can detect varicose veins by examining the... read more ).
+Varicose veins may cause your legs to ache, itch, and feel tired.
+Doctors can detect varicose veins by examining the skin... read more ).
 In addition, blood flows more freely into the enlarged veins than it would if it continued its normal course through the arteries.
 As a result, blood pressure falls, sometimes causing fatigue, light-headedness, or, rarely, fainting spells.

 To compensate for this fall in blood pressure, the heart pumps more forcefully and more rapidly, thus greatly increasing its output of blood.
 Eventually, the increased effort may strain the heart, causing heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more .
 The larger the fistula, the more quickly heart failure can develop, causing shortness of breath and swelling of the legs.